phoenixframework/phoenix/guides/contexts.md

     </ul>

     <%= submit "update cart" %>
-  <% end %>
+  </.form>

   <b>Total</b>: <%= currency_to_str(ShoppingCart.total_cart_price(@cart)) %>
 <% end %>
 ```

 We started by showing the empty cart message if our preloaded `cart.items` is empty.
-If we have items, we use [`form_for`](`Phoenix.HTML.Form.form_for/4`) to take our cart changeset that we assigned in the `CartController.show/2` action and create a form which maps to our cart controller `update/2` action.
+If we have items, we use the [`form`] component provided by (`Phoenix.LiveView.Helpers`) to take our cart changeset that we assigned in the `CartController.show/2` action and create a form which maps to our cart controller `update/2` action.
 Within the form, we use `Phoenix.HTML.Form.inputs_for/2` to render inputs for the nested cart items.
 For each item form input, we use [`hidden_inputs_for/1`](`Phoenix.HTML.Form.hidden_inputs_for/1`) which will render out the item ID as a hidden input tag.
 This will allow us to map item inputs back together when the form is submitted.
 Next, we display the product title for the item in the cart, followed by a number input for the item quantity.
 We finish the item form by converting the item price to string.
 We haven't written the `ShoppingCart.total_item_price/1` function yet, but again we employed the idea of clear, descriptive public interfaces for our contexts.
 After rendering inputs for all the cart items, we show an "update cart" submit button, along with the total price of the entire cart.
 This is accomplished with another new `ShoppingCart.total_cart_price/1` function which we'll implement in a moment.

 We're almost ready to try out our cart page, but first we need to implement our new currency calculation functions.
 Open up your shopping cart context at `lib/hello/shopping_cart.ex` and add these new functions: